andzh1/func-course/Chapter 4/Lesson 5.md

 }
 ```

 > We are doing this changes so you would get used to code that would be generated in case you run `npm create ton@latest`.
-We are deligating the compilation process to the Blueprint library.
+We are delegating the compilation process to the Blueprint library.

 However, we will need to provide Blueprint with one more thing - **compiler config**.
 To do so, simply create a new file in **wrappers** folder and call it **MainContract.compile.ts**.
 Here is the contents of this file:
 ```